bmazzarol/Eon/Eon.Docs/articles/components/second-of-minute.md

 ﻿# Second of Minute

-@Eon.Schedule.SecondOfMinute* is a Cron-like @Eon.Schedule that recurs every specified `second` of each minute
+<xref:Eon.Schedule.SecondOfMinute*> is a Cron-like <xref:Eon.Schedule> that
+recurs every specified `second` of each minute

 > [!NOTE]
 > `second` must be between 0 and 59.
 Any other value will be round down or up